laurashen/data-science-sequencing.github.io/assignments/assignment2.md

 2. The support of a $$k$$-mer spectrum is the $$k$$-mer spectrum with the value of all non-zero $$k$$-mers set to 1.
 Give the assembly of TAAAAACCCCAAAAAG from the support of its 5-mer spectrum.
 How many different assemblies are consistent with the support of this 5-mer spectrum?

-3. (Question about interpreting Langmead's implementation of De Bruijn graphs.
-Question to help them gain familiarity with using it)
+3. Study the implementation of de Bruijn graph assembler by Ben Langmead [here](http://nbviewer.jupyter.org/github/BenLangmead/comp-genomics-class/blob/master/notebooks/CG_deBruijn.ipynb).
+Tweak it so that the input is a set of L length reads, rather than a genome.

 4. Write a function to generates random reads.
 The input should be the number of reads generated $$N$$ and the length $$L$$ of each read generated.
 The output should be $$N$$ random length-$$L$$ sequences of nucleotides.
 Generate a random length-100 genome.